gaseri/website/docs/en/tutorials/gromacs/5-umbrella/index.md

 isobaric ensemble is -kTln(W) where W is the partition function.
 In the case of our methane dancing around the surface of a sphere, W is proportional to the surface area of that sphere.
 So, a correction of 2kTln(r) needs to be added.
-Additionally we need to shift the plot up such that its tail goes to zero.
+Additionally, we need to shift the plot up such that its tail goes to zero.
 I found adding about 77 worked for my particular system, but yours may be different.
 To plot this in gnuplot do the following in a gnuplot terminal: